-In this subject you further investigate the major factors that impact on the management of your personal wellbeing.
-You need to exercise a high degree of initiative and independence as well as demonstrate a high level of sportsmanship and appropriate role modelling behaviour.
-The objectives of responsibility, identity, relationships, sexuality, alcohol and other drugs, active participation and wellbeing are explored and developed through involvement in an extended range of activities
+In this subject you further investigate the major factors that impact on the management of personal, social and community wellbeing.
+You need to exercise a high degree of initiative and independence as well as demonstrate a high level of fair play, ethical behaviour and collaboration.

+The learning objectives of responsibility, identity, relationships, sexuality, active participation, game sense and wellbeing are explored and developed through involvement in an extended range of activities.

-- Team and individual sports
+- Game design and analysis

-- Personal fitness plans

-- Skill and game analysis
+- Invasion and net/wall sports

 - Group fitness training

 - Relationships and sexuality

-- Alcohol and other drugs